d-prieto/2026IBComputerScienceCaseStudy/context definitions.md

 -Error detection: It allow the programer to find out why a program fails

--Security:detec suspicius activity(like unauthorized access or repeated failed logins)
+-Security:detect suspicious activity (like unauthorized access or repeated failed logins)

 -computer-history:track who did what and when they did it

--FORENSICS:allows the administrator about a cyberatack or a incident providing evidence
+-FORENSICS:allows the administrator know  about a cyberatack or a incident providing evidence

 sources: